-Savannah, established in the early 1700’s, was used as a protectorate for the northern city of Charleston from the Spanish who then inhabited what is now Florida.
-The city has a wonderful history which stretches well beyond the American Civil War, considering at that point it had been in existence for over 100 years.
-Savannah is pretty, it is sunny, it is warm.
-It’s bustling and full of vibrant nightlife, cafes, art museums, restaurants and shops: there is so much to do.
+Savannah, established in the early 1700’s, was used as a protectorate for the northern city of Charleston from the Spanish who at the time inhabited what is now Florida.
+The city has a wonderful history which stretches well beyond the American Civil War, by that time it had already been in existence for over 100 years.
+Savannah is pretty, like pretty pretty, it is sunny, it is warm, it’s a perfect short winter getaway from the cold up north.
+It’s bustling and full of vibrant nightlife, cafes, art museums, restaurants, and shops: there are so many things to do in Savannah.
 I was more than pleasantly surprised at what I found in the city.
-I knew it was pretty but I didn’t know quite so much about its story and all it has to offer.
+I had heard it was pretty but I didn’t know nearly anything about its story and quite all that it has to offer.

-So, if you’re headed there, here are 10 things to do in Savannah.
-And if you’re not, here are 10 things which will make you want to book your trip now!
+So, if you’re headed there, here are my top picks of things to do in Savannah.
+And if you’re not, here are 10 things to do in Savannah which will make you want to book your trip straight away!

 If all you’re really after is food, I feel yah, and I’ve got you covered.
-Check out where to eat in Savannah
+Check out where to eat in Savannah, and honestly, that’s a great reason to go Savannah too!

 1. Walk along River St.